KhronosGroup/MoltenVK/README.md

 - **MoltenVKShaderConverter** converts *SPIR-V* shader code to *Metal Shading Language (MSL)* shader code, and converts *GLSL* shader source code to *SPIR-V* shader code and/or *Metal Shading Language (MSL)* shader code.
-The *SPIR-V* portion of the converter is also embedded in the **MoltenVK** runtime to automatically convert *SPIR-V* shaders to their *MSL* equivalents.
+The converter is embedded in the **MoltenVK** runtime to automatically convert *SPIR-V* shaders to their *MSL* equivalents.
 In addition, both the *SPIR-V* and *GLSL* converters are packaged into a stand-alone command-line `MoltenVKShaderConverter` *macOS* tool for converting shaders at development time from the command line.